-would represent a fundamentally new role for the Fed, with potentially significant ramifications, such as for the Fed to be subject to political pressure.
+address any shortfalls in credit markets.
+If the Fed was forced to take on a role as a supplier of credit to the public, it would represent a fundamentally new role for the Fed, with potentially significant ramifications, such as for the Fed to be subject to political pressure.

 II.
-Responses to Specific Questions Posed in the RFC
+Responses to the Questions Posed in the RFC